Part I, Part II, Part III, Part IV

 In Part I, I wrote about how my lattice research drove me to learn about ancient megalithic societies.
 In my opinion, some ancient peoples did have contact with alien beings who taught them the secret technology of stone levitation among other things.
 Along the way, I found out that ancient megalithic builders had a few things in common such as astronomy, iron mining and a love of secrecy and riddles.
 In this post, I explain why my search took me to South Florida and why this is somehow related to the Great Pyramid of Egypt.
-If you have not already done so, please read Physics: The Problem With Motion, Understanding the Lattice and Part I of this article before continuing.
+If you have not already done so, please read Physics: The Problem With Motion and Understanding the Lattice before continuing.

 In the previous post, I wrote that one of the things that caught my attention when I first read about it was the discovery, in 1837, of an iron plate wedged in an inner joint inside the Great Pyramid of Egypt.
 Why is that important?
 Well, if you remember from an older post, I wrote that I had been using aluminum foils in my initial levitation experiments.
 It didn’t work.
 The reason, as I pointed out, is that I had no way of forcing the seraphim flying between the foils to move along parallel trajectories.
 Eventually, I began to suspect that the problem was with my choice of aluminum.
 As far as we know, the ancients had no knowledge of aluminum.
 I figured that, if they had levitation technology, they must have used a known material that could somehow channel a coherent beam of seraphim moving along parallel trajectories.